Stereoscopic Universal Perturbations across Different Architectures and Datasets: Implementation Details

 \textbf{Hyper-parameters.} We considered the upper norms of $\epsilon \in \{0.002, 0.005, 0.01, 0.02\}$.
 We searched over learning rates of $\alpha \in \{0.00005, 0.0001, 0.0002, 0.0004, 0.0008\}$.
 We optimized SUPs on each network using square tiles of 16, 32, 64, and 128, and the full image size $256 \times 640$.
 As searching the full space of tile sizes would be intractable, we chose these as representative tiles at different scales.
 We omitted results for the $128 \times 128$ perturbation from the main paper due to space constraints, but describe them in \secref{sec:experiments_and_results}.

 \textbf{Training perturbations.} We used an Nvidia GTX 1080Ti on a standard workstation for all of our experiments.
 To optimize SUPs, we iterated through the KITTI training set one time.
 Doing so took $\approx 5.5$hr to craft SUPs for AANet, $\approx 7.0$hr for DeepPruner, and $\approx 12.0$hr for PSMNet.
 Our procedure took $\approx 4.3$GB of GPU memory for AANet, $\approx 4.8$GB for DeepPruner, and $\approx 8.8$GB for PSMNet.
 As the SUPs are additive, they can be applied to an image in real time.
+We note that Alg.
+1 uses zero initialization for the perturbations.
+When using the estimated disparity from the clean images as pseudo ground truth, this would yield no training signal.
+Thus, we added zero mean Gaussian noise to the pseudo ground truth.

 \textbf{Fine-tuning stereo models with adversarial data augmentation.} To fine-tune the stereo models with adversarial data augmentation, we used 4 Nvidia GTX 1080Ti.
 The models were fine-tuned for 1000 epochs on KITTI 2015 with a batch size of 8.
 SUPs with upper norm $\epsilon \in \{0.002, 0.005, 0.01, 0.02\}$ were selected at random and added to the training images with 50\% probability.
 The learning rate was initially set to $1 \times 10^{-5}$, but switched to $5 \times 10^{-6}$ and $1 \times 10^{-6}$ after the 250th and 500th epoch, respectively.
 It took $\approx 9$hr, $\approx 11$hr, and $\approx 10$hr to fine-tune AANet, DeepPruner, and PSMNet, respectively.
 We note that on a standard workstation, this process can take up to a week to complete.